raghavbhatirv/wood-fans/README.md

 ### Specializations

-Discover our expertise in two primary categories:
+Discover our expertise in four primary categories:

-1. **Sofa Furniture:** Immerse yourself in the luxurious comfort of our thoughtfully crafted sofa collection, combining aesthetics with functionality for a cozy living experience.
+1. **Sofa Furniture:** Immerse yourself in the luxurious comfort of our thoughtfully crafted sofa collection.
+Each piece combines aesthetics with functionality for a cozy living experience.

+2. **Bedroom Furniture:** Elevate your sleep sanctuary with our collection of meticulously designed beds.
+Experience a perfect blend of comfort and style for a restful night's sleep.

-2. **Children's Furniture:** Explore a delightful array of furniture tailored specifically for children, where safety meets creativity, making their spaces as special as they are.
+3. **Children's Furniture:** Explore a delightful array of furniture tailored specifically for children.
+Our safe and creative designs make their spaces as special as they are.

+4. **Armchairs:** Unwind in style with our elegant armchairs.
+Crafted for both comfort and aesthetics, these pieces add a touch of sophistication to any room.

 ## Live Demo